frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 ## Install Linux
 - Plug the USB drive with the Linux Installer into the Pixelbook.
 Avoid using a USB hub.
 - Reboot by typing sudo reboot
-- On the "OS verification is OFF" screen press Ctrl+U to bypass the timeout and boot from USB immediately.
+- On the "OS verification is OFF" screen press CTRL+L to boot SeaBIOS.
-  To be confirmed: why not use CTRL + L and start directly from SeaBIOS?
+- Press ESC to get the SeaBIOS Boot menu.
+Choose the Linxu Install USB Stick.
+- ( Alternative would have been to press Ctrl+U directly after startup, to boot from USB immediately, however this is not recommended )
 - If the device tries to boot from USB, either because that is the default or you pressed Ctrl+U, and the device fails to boot from USB you'll hear a fairly loud BEEP.
 Note that ChromeOS bootloader USB enumeration during boot has been observed to be slow.
 If you're having trouble booting from USB, it may be helpful to remove other USB devices until the device is through the bootloader and also avoid using a USB hub.
 - XXX ???